rbong/envi/README.md

 operation
 ====

-Use h and l to move normally in vifm.
+Use h and l to navigate normally in vifm.
 Working directory of Vim and your shell will be set automatically.
 Text files will be opened automatically in Vim.
-Unknown file types are outputted to $HOME/.envi/unknown and then opened normally in vifm so that you can modify the behaviour.
+Unknown file types are outputted to $HOME/.envi/unknown and then opened normally in vifm so that you can modify the behaviour later.
 Behaviour of Vim and vifm on initialization (rebindings, etc) can be set inside
 $HOME/.envi/vifm-start and $HOME/.envi/vim-start.
 Quitting inside of Vim with ZZ causes all the programs to exit.
 If you "lose" a server, need to reload configs, or accidentally closed it, run envi again; servers that